nqnm/Colorful/.github/README.md

   <img src="assets/images/bspwm-workspace-preview.png" alt="bspwm-workspace-preview" width=90% height=90% />
 </p>

 Activate the bspwm workspace preview with the keyboard shortcut `Ctrl + Alt + P`, then view the workspaces preview with the `Windows` key.
-Once, you're done, you can close the process with `Ctrl + Alt + D`.
+Then it takes a screenshot of each workspace when you navigate or change the workspace.

-> Important: Make sure to always use `Ctrl + Alt + D` when you finish using the bspwm workspace preview.
+Once you're done, you can close the process with `Ctrl + Alt + D`.

 Create pentesting project directories with `mk`: